 Evolutionary biology and venomics

-I am as well fascinated by nature and animal diversity, and observed and collected since being a younger boy a variety of animal groups.
-As a now trained zoologist, I am still curious to understand how the species and biodiversity origin and evolve.
-Species-wise, I focus on higher arthropods, in particular pancrustaceans (insects and crustaceans).
-I became intrigued by evolutionary biology because it is probably the most diverse and interdisciplinary field in biology.
-It involved philosophy, history, molecular biology, bioinformatics, ecology and the ‘classic’ areas of zoology and systematics.
+I have been fascinated by nature and animal diversity since I was a young boy, and have observed and collected a variety of animal groups.
+As a trained zoologist, I am still curious to understand the origins and evolution of species and biodiversity.
+In terms of species, I focus on higher arthropods, particularly pancrustaceans (insects and crustaceans).
+I became intrigued by evolutionary biology because it is arguably the most diverse and interdisciplinary field in biology.
+It encompasses philosophy, history, molecular biology, bioinformatics, ecology, and the ‘classic’ areas of zoology and systematics.

-Especially one major evolutionary invention that evolved in all major animal lineages caught my attention since 2012 – venom.
-Modern venomics, the research area on animal venom, is extremely diverse and combines almost all areas of modern biology and evolution, including applied research aspects and translational research.
+One major evolutionary invention that has caught my attention since 2012 is venom, which evolved in all major animal lineages.
+Modern venomics, the study of animal venom, is extremely diverse, combining almost all areas of modern biology and evolution, including applied and translational research.

-As a scientist who is interested in the theory of evolution, loves to be in the field to collect specimens and has an affinity to technology – modern evolutionary venomics is an ideal and fascinating playground.
-In an integrative approach I use synchrotron facilities to describe morphology, molecular systematics and new -omics methods including bioinformatic tools and recently also artificial intelligence (deep learning) to test my hypotheses.
+As a scientist interested in the theory of evolution who loves being in the field collecting specimens and has a passion for technology, modern evolutionary venomics is an ideal and fascinating playground.
+Using an integrative approach, I utilise synchrotron facilities to describe morphological structures and new molecular omics methods to address venom gene expression and evolution.
+This involves many bioinformatic tools, and, thanks to my strong background in data science, I also use artificial intelligence (deep learning) to test my hypotheses.

-With my major projects in venom research, I contribute to a better understanding of which processes are the drivers of venom evolution.
-Especially so far little studied invertebrate/pancrustacean groups such as centipedes, nemerteans, remipede crustaceans, robber flies, solitary bees and wasps (Hymenopterans), assassin bugs and other selected species caught my attention.
+Through my major projects in venom research, I am contributing to a better understanding of the evolutionary processes that drive the development of such an adaptive trait as venom.
+I am particularly interested in invertebrate and pancrustacean groups that have not been studied much so far, such as centipedes, nemerteans, remipede crustaceans, robber flies, solitary bees and wasps, and assassin bugs, among other selected species.
+Insects remain my primary focus.

 Contact